shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

     ### Item types:

-    a. **Lakehouse**: Used to store big data for cleaning, querying, reporting, and sharing.
+    a. **Lakehouse:** Used to store big data for cleaning, querying, reporting, and sharing.

-    b. **Notebook**: Used for data ingestion, preparation, analysis and other data-related tasks using various languages like Python, and Scala.
+    b. **Notebook:** Used for data ingestion, preparation, analysis and other data-related tasks using various languages like Python, and Scala.

-    c. **Environment**: Used to set up shared libraries, spark compute settings and resources for notebooks and spark job definitions.
+    c. **Environment:** Used to set up shared libraries, spark compute settings and resources for notebooks and spark job definitions.

-    d. **Spark Job Definition**: Used to define, schedule, and manage Apache jobs.
+    d. **Spark Job Definition:** Used to define, schedule, and manage Apache jobs.

-    e. **Data pipeline**: Used to orchestrate data solution.
+    e. **Data pipeline:** Used to orchestrate data solution.

-    f. **API for GraphQL**: This is an API to query multiple data sources.
+    f. **API for GraphQL:** This is an API to query multiple data sources.

-    g. **Import notebook**: Used to import notebooks from a local machine.
+    g. **Import notebook:** Used to import notebooks from a local machine.

     ### Get Started:

     To start using Data Engineering, follow these steps:

-    a. **Explore a Sample**: Click on the "Select" button to use a sample and learn about Data Engineering.
+    a. **Explore a Sample:** Click on the "Select" button to use a sample and learn about Data Engineering.

     b. **What's a Lakehouse?:** Click on the "Open" button to learn about lakehouses and how they can be used.

-    c. **Get Data Experience in Lakehouse**: Click on the "Open" button to get started with data engineering using Lakehouses.
+    c. **Get Data Experience in Lakehouse:** Click on the "Open" button to get started with data engineering using Lakehouses.

-    d. **Get Started with Spark Job Definitions**: Click on the "Open" button to learn how to use Spark Job Definitions for data processing.
+    d. **Get Started with Spark Job Definitions:** Click on the "Open" button to learn how to use Spark Job Definitions for data processing.

-    e. **Develop and Execute Notebooks**: Click on the "Open" button to learn how to develop and execute notebooks for data analysis.
+    e. **Develop and Execute Notebooks:** Click on the "Open" button to learn how to develop and execute notebooks for data analysis.

-    f. **How to Use NotebookUtils**: Click on the "Open" button to learn how to use NotebookUtils for enhanced data analysis.
+    f. **How to Use NotebookUtils:** Click on the "Open" button to learn how to use NotebookUtils for enhanced data analysis.

-    g. **Leverage Notebooks for Your Lakehouse**: Click on the "Open" button to learn how to leverage notebooks for your lakehouse.
+    g. **Leverage Notebooks for Your Lakehouse:** Click on the "Open" button to learn how to leverage notebooks for your lakehouse.

-    h. **Leverage Datasets for Your Lakehouse**: Click on the "Open" button to learn how to leverage datasets for your lakehouse.
+    h. **Leverage Datasets for Your Lakehouse:** Click on the "Open" button to learn how to leverage datasets for your lakehouse.

-    i. **Create Your First User Data Functions**: Click on the "Open" button to learn how to create user data functions.
+    i. **Create Your First User Data Functions:** Click on the "Open" button to learn how to create user data functions.

-    j. **Create Your First API for GraphQL**: Click on the "Open" button to learn how to create an API for GraphQL.
+    j. **Create Your First API for GraphQL:** Click on the "Open" button to learn how to create an API for GraphQL.

     ![](../media/lab-02/image21.png)